msc-mawodu/msc-hub/README.md

 5) By default the application should be running on localhost port 8080, so unless it's occupied the application should be available at
 > 127.0.0.1:8080

+# Development
+- CSS: project uses sass/scss files to defile css stylesheets.
+Maven is responsible for compilation from sccs to css:
+> mvn sass:watch